top of page

 Two Truths and a Lie: A Review of Top Gun: Maverick

-Truth #1: Topgun: Maverick and Devotion Used the Same Aerial Coordinator
+Truth 1: Top gun: Maverick and Devotion Used the Same Aerial Coordinator

-Applying IMAX cameras and other technology to shoot these aircraft stemmed from the lessons and experiences learned in Top Gun:Maverick.
+Applying IMAX cameras and other technologies to shoot these aircraft stemmed from lessons and experiences learned from Top Gun: Maverick.
 Both of these movies used the same Aerial Coordinator, Kevin LaRosa.
-However, what Top Gun benefited from was having access to real navy pilots and well-maintained aircraft at naval bases.
+However, what Top Gun benefited from was having access to real Navy pilots and well-maintained aircraft at naval bases.
 For Devotion, all the aircraft had to be pulled from different collections across the world and were in varying states of upkeep.
-Not to mention it’s very different flying an F-18 versus a Corsair or a Bearcat.
+Not to mention, it’s very different flying an F-18 than flying a Corsair or a Bearcat.

-Truth #2: The Actors Pulled Real Gs
+Truth 2: The Actors Pulled Real Gs

 Bonus Truth